jay7x/puppetbolt-pty/REFERENCE.md

 #### `PTY::IO.type_in(param1)`

-Send a message by typing a char and waiting for it to be echoed back by console before typing a next one
+Send a message by typing a char and waiting for it to be echoed back by console before typing a next one.

 Returns: `Variant[String, Undef]`